Takfir

-Starting in the mid-to-late 20th century, some individuals and organizations in the Muslim world began to apply takfīr accusations not only against those that they perceived as stray deviant and lapsed Muslims, but also governments and in some cases, societies as well.
-In his widely influential book Milestones, Egyptian Islamist ideologue Sayyid Qutb preached that governments ruling the Muslim world had fallen into a state of collective apostasy or jahiliyyah (a state of pre-Islamic ignorance) several centuries ago, having abandoned the use of sharīʿa law, without which (Qutb held) Islam cannot exist.
+Starting in the mid-to-late 20th century, some individuals and organizations in the Muslim world began to apply takfir accusations not only against those that they perceived as stray deviant and lapsed Muslims, but also governments and in some cases, societies as well.
+In his widely influential book Milestones, Egyptian Islamist ideologue Sayyid Qutb preached that governments ruling the Muslim world had fallen into a state of collective apostasy or jahiliyyah (a state of pre-Islamic ignorance) several centuries ago, having abandoned the use of Sharia.
+Qutb held that without Sharia law Islam cannot exist.
 Qutb affirmed that since Muslim government leaders (along with being cruel and evil) were actually not Muslims but apostates preventing the revival of Islam, the use of "physical force" should be used to remove them.
 This radical Islamist ideology, called "takfirism", has been widely held and applied by numerous Islamic extremists, terrorists, and jihadist organizations in the late 20th and early 21st-centuries, to varying degrees.

-Since the latter half of the 20th century, takfīr has also been used for "sanctioning violence against leaders of Islamic states" who do not enforce sharia or are otherwise "deemed insufficiently religious".
-Politically motivated arbitrary declarations of takfīr became a "central ideology" of Egyptian-based Jihadist organizations, which were inspired by the ideas of the medieval Islamic scholars Ibn Taymiyyah and Ibn Kathir, and those of the modern Islamist ideologues Sayyid Qutb and Abul A'la Maududi.
+Since the latter half of the 20th century, takfir has also been used for "sanctioning violence against leaders of Islamic states" who do not enforce sharia or are otherwise "deemed insufficiently religious".
+Politically motivated arbitrary declarations of takfir became a "central ideology" of Egyptian-based Jihadist organizations, which were inspired by the ideas of the medieval Islamic scholars Ibn Taymiyyah and Ibn Kathir, and those of the modern Islamist ideologues Sayyid Qutb and Abul A'la Maududi.
 Some Salafi jihadist insurgent organizations such as Takfir wal-Hijra, GIA, Boko Haram, and the Islamic State, have been engaged in radical Takfiri discourse.
-Their practice of takfīr has been denounced as deviant by the mainstream schools of Islam and various leaders such as Hasan al-Hudaybi (d.
+Their practice of takfir has been denounced as deviant by the mainstream schools of Islam and various leaders such as Hasan al-Hudaybi (d.
 1977) and Yusuf al-Qaradawi.

 Etymology and terminology

-The Arabic terms kufr ("unbelief") and kāfir ("unbeliever"), alongside other terms employing the same triliteral root k-f-r, are found both in the Quran and the ḥadīth literature, but the term takfīr used to declare another Muslim as kāfir is found in neither.
-"The word takfīr was introduced in the post-Quranic period and was first done by the Khawarij," according to J. E. Campo.
+The Arabic terms kufr ("unbelief") and kāfir ("unbeliever"), alongside other terms employing the same triliteral root k-f-r, are found both in the Quran and the hadith literature, but the term takfīr used to declare another Muslim as kāfir is found in neither.
+"The word takfīr was introduced in the post-Quranic period and was first done by the Khawarij", according to J. E. Campo.

-The act which precipitates takfīr is termed mukaffir.
+The act which precipitates takfir is termed mukaffir.
 A Muslim who declares another Muslim to be an unbeliever or apostate is a takfīri ("excommunicational").
 It is prohibited to do without court and 12 years of Islamic studies.